Tia Mowry-Hardict Shares First Close-Up Of Newborn Daughter, Says Baby’s Name Reveal Will Be Next Month

 Tia and her husband, Corey, have been together for 10 years and already share a 6-year-old son named Cree Taylor together.

-“Feeling grateful and blessed as we welcome our little baby girl into the world!… We are in heaven.”
+“Feeling grateful and blessed as we welcome our little baby girl into the world!.
+We are in heaven.”

 Minutes before the birth of his first daughter, Hardrict shared a picture of himself at the hospital wearing a hair net and a face mask.
 Corey was overwhelmed with emotion as he awaited the arrival of his little girl.
 In the photo, Corey shed a few tears and added the caption, “Baby girl is near Prayers Up.”